 2022 was a standout year for podcasts.
 One third of all Americans, or about 104 million people, keep listening to podcasts regularly.
 Of those, about 60% bought something because they heard about it in a podcast ad. 📈

 There are a lot of reasons for this success, but today we are going to focus on one: Excellent podcast formats.
-Below are what we consider the best seven podcast formats of 2022, along with their pros and cons to help you choose the right podcast format for your show.
+Below are what we consider the best seven podcast formats of 2022.
+We also include these popular podcast formats’ pros and cons to help you choose the right podcast format for your show.

 Let’s start! 🚀

 Podcast Format #1: Interview